neilSchroeder/personal-projects/shortest_path_stargate/README.md

 # Shortest Path: Breadth First Search

-A directed breadth first search for path finding through a board with constraints.
+An implementation of the A* search algorithm for finding the shortest path through a board with constraints.
 This problem serves as a refactored solution to this [prompt on codewars.com](https://www.codewars.com/kata/59669eba1b229e32a300001a/train/python).

 # Installation and Usage: